Nico-Curti/PhDthesis/docs/md/Chapter1/Implementation/Couples.md

 Another precaution to take in care is to add a small epsilon to the variance before its use at denominator inside the classifier function to prevent numerical underflow.

 The main role is still given by the couples loop.
-The set of pair variables can be obtained only by two nested for loops in C++ and naive optimization can be obtained by simply reduce the number of iterations following the triangular indexes of the full matrix (by definition the score of the couple `(i, j)` is equal to the score of `(j, i)`).
+The set of pair variables can be obtained only by two nested for loops in `C++` and naive optimization can be simply obtained by reducing the number of iterations following the triangular indexes of the full matrix (by definition the score of the couple `(i, j)` is equal to the score of `(j, i)`).
-This precaution easily allows the parallelization of the external loop and drastically reduce the number of iteration but it also creates a link between the two iteration variables.
+This precaution easily allows the parallelization of the external loop and drastically reduce the number of iteration, but it also creates a link between the two iteration variables.
-The new release of OpenMP libraries [[OpenMP](https://www.openmp.org/)]  [^2]  (from OpenMP 4.5) introduce a new *keyword* of the language that allows the collapsing of nested for loops in a single one (whose number of iterations is given by the product of the single dimensions) in the only exception of completely independences of iteration variables.
+The new release of OpenMP libraries [[OpenMP](https://www.openmp.org/)]  [^2]  (from OpenMP 4.5) introduce a new *keyword* of the language that allows the collapsing of nested for loops in a single one (whose number of iterations is given by the product of the single dimensions), in the only exception of completely independences of iteration variables.
 So the best strategy to use in this case is to perform the full set of `N^2` iterations with a single `collapse` clause in the external loop [^3].